Alaska Power of Attorney Forms

 An Alaska power of attorney is a personal-use legal form that provides a specific person (the agent) with the legal authority to make decisions and/or handle tasks for another person (the principal).
 The form is completed by the principal, who can be any Alaska resident over the age of eighteen (18).
-Depending on the form selected, the agent can represent the principal in various situations, ranging from healthcare decisions, the managing or selling of a home, the filing of taxes, or the purchase or sale of a motor vehicle.
+Depending on the form selected, the agent can represent the principal in various situations, ranging from healthcare decisions, the managing or selling of a home, the filing of taxes, or the purchase or sale of a vehicle.
 The forms can be as broad or specific as desired, and if made “durable,” the document will stay in effect even if the principal were to become incapacitated, which is a medical term for no longer to able to communicate effectively.